sfigg/commercialization-public/test/hlk/testref/review-common-device-fundamentals-reliability-test-failures.md

 The test ends up testing I/O on devices several times (one time for each sleep state) when it runs.
 See [Review Log Files](review-log-files-troubleshooting-device-fundamentals-reliability-tests.md) for information about how to see this in the log files.

 One of the common failures when testing I/O is that testing I/O on a particular device can permanently hang.
 This results in the test to eventually fail after a test timeout period (which is typically hours).
-See [Troubleshooting Windows HLK Test Failures](p_hlk.troubleshooting_windows_hlk_test_failures) for information about how to identify failures caused by timeout.
+See [Troubleshooting Windows HLK Test Failures](..\user\troubleshooting-windows-hlk-test-failures.md) for information about how to identify failures caused by timeout.

-**Note**
+>[!NOTE]
+>
 Windows HLK will terminate the hung process after the timeout period.
 Instead of waiting for the test to eventually fail because of a permanent hang, we recommend that you investigate the hang while the hung process is still running on the system.
 See the **Test Hangs** section of the [Troubleshooting Device Fundamentals Reliability Testing by using the Windows HLK](troubleshooting-device-fundamentals-reliability-testing-by-using-the-windows-hck.md) topic for information about how to troubleshoot test hangs.